Pathway to Licensure for International Medical Graduates via a Practice Ready Assessment – Family Medicine

 - The College will provide a letter of recommendation to the CFPC to endorse the candidate’s eligibility for the CFPC certification exam.
 The CFPC will then provide confirmation of when the candidate will be eligible to challenge the certification examination.

-- Based on the Registration Committee’s review of the PRA results, the licence may include additional conditions and/or restrictions beyond those typically applied to a Defined licence13.
+- Based on the Registrar’s review of the PRA results, the licence may include additional conditions and/or restrictions beyond those typically applied to a Defined licence13.
+The Registrar may also refer the physician to the Registration Committee if there are any concerns related to the physician’s capacity, competence or character to safely and ethically practise medicine.
 The College will issue the candidate a Defined licence with supervision, starting at Standard Level supervision15.
 Within three months of their Defined licence being issued, the candidate will be required to apply to the CFPC26 for their eligibility to challenge the certification examination.
 The candidate must provide confirmation of the application to the College.

 - For candidates who have demonstrated the competencies necessary for a different form of licensure, the candidate will be invited to apply for that licence type.

 - For candidates who have not demonstrated competencies necessary for any form of licensure, the candidate will be denied licensure.
 This must be disclosed to other Medical Regulatory Authorities if asked about a history of being denied licensure.
-As with any referral to the Registration Committee, the candidate can request to withdraw their application and referral to the Committee.
+As with any application for licensure, the candidate can request to withdraw their application.
 In this case, there will be no licensing decision rendered.

 The candidate has the option to appeal the decision of the Registration Committee through the College’s Registration Appeal Committee.